-Prospective Fellows will apply for the Fellowship through their Graduate Programs, in accordance with the application requirements set by their University.
+Fellows must be currently enrolled in a partner Graduate Program.
+Prospective Fellows may apply for the Fellowship through their Graduate Programs, in accordance with the application requirements set by their University.
 For more information about the Graduate Programs and the application requirements, see the Project Partners page.

-- collaborate with AAPB archivists to implement the AAPB’s workflow for submission of the materials into the AAPB for digital preservation, including creating proxy files, generating preservation and technical metadata, and ingesting metadata into the AAPB’s Archival Management System
+- collaborates with AAPB archivists to implement the AAPB’s workflow for submission of the materials into the AAPB for digital preservation, including creating proxy files, generating preservation and technical metadata, and ingesting metadata into the AAPB’s Archival Management System

-- collaborate with the Faculty Advisor at the Graduate Program to document their audiovisual preservation work with the creation of a 3-5 page handbook and a video tutorial on use of the equipment for the benefit of future students
+- collaborates with the Faculty Advisor at the Graduate Program to document their audiovisual preservation work with the creation of a 3-5 page handbook and a video tutorial on use of the equipment for the benefit of future students